The Best Anime Streaming Sites for 2023: Free & Paid

 At VRV, you need to create an account to use the site.
 Once you do, you can log in to save and browse your favorite anime.

-VRV does offer a premium subscription.
-It has a 30-day free trial, which is one of the longest free trials available.
 Premium is available for $9.99 per month plus tax where applicable.
 Buying premium removes ads and gives priority access to new episodes and exclusive series.

 Best Anime Streaming Sites: VRV

-VRV is the home of multiple channels including Crunchyroll, HiDive, Mondo, Rooster Teeth, VRV Select and Cartoon Hangover.
+VRV is the home of multiple channels, including Crunchyroll, HiDive, Mondo, Rooster Teeth, VRV Select, and Cartoon Hangover.
 With one subscription, you can use all of the apps interchangeably (that’s why it’s ranked high on the list!)

 One great thing about this site is that you can easily add series to your watchlist from the main page.
-You can also access your watchlist by clicking on the watchlist symbol on the upper right-hand corner of the page.
+You can also access your watchlist by clicking on the watchlist symbol in the upper right-hand corner of the page.

 The page itself seems to be in perpetual dark mode.
-So if you like browsing on darker-toned sites, this is a good one to use.
-It’s arranged nicely, and a simple drop-down menu lets you switch between apps.
+If you like browsing on darker-toned sites, this is a good one to use.

 Anime-Planet

 Anime-Planet streams 45,000 legal anime episodes.
 The most popular releases are available on the main page.
-You can also click on “see all popular this week” to see what most of the crowd has been watching.
+You can also click “see all popular this week” to see what most of the crowd has been watching.

 Best Anime Streaming Sites: Anime Planet

-One clever thing I like about this website is that it has a light mode at the bottom of the page.
+One clever thing I like about this website is its light mode at the bottom of the page.
 By clicking on it, you can toggle between light and dark mode.
-If you’re watching TV at night, being able to switch over to dark mode is great, since it reduces brightness that otherwise might feel a bit blinding.

 Animelab